npalomin/sind/filter_method.md

 ## Spatial data preprocessing

+### Spatial unit of study

+To conduct the spatial study that captures the intensity, diversity and character of industrial activities in Southwark is necessary to establish a definition of the spatial unit of study.
+Conceptually, the physical study of 'Industrial Activities' encompass two core ideas: the nature of the industrial activity or function and the premises where that activity takes place.
+The spatial unit of study has been conceptualized as a 'Functional Unit', which is an industrial economic activity that doesn't necessarilly fits spatially across an entire buliding or parcel (the most common spatial units of urban surveys).
+In many cases, more than one 'Industrial Activity' takes place within a building or parcel.

+The 'Industrial Functional Unit' for the SIA study is:

+__The premises where a uniform industrial activity takes place, disregarding the type of tenure or physical structure of the space that accommodates the activity.__

 ### Data sources

 There exist a variety of available open and propietary data sources relevant for the SIA study.